Easter Monday, March or April

 Dvořák Prague International Music Festival

-Two weeks in September are given over to Prague's second-most-popular music festival (www.dvorakovapraha.cz) after Prague Spring, a celebration of the works of the Czech Republic's most famous classical composer, with a program of performances by the world's top orchestras, chamber ensembles and soloists.
+Two weeks in September are given over to Prague's second-most-popular music festival (www.dvorakovapraha.cz) after Prague Spring, a celebration of the works of the Czech Republic's most famous classical composer.
+The program includes performances by the world's top orchestras, chamber ensembles and soloists.

-Cold and dark it may be, but a warming glass of svařák (mulled wine) will set you up to enjoy the Christmas markets and New Year celebrations in cities across the Czech Republic.
-Expect peak season hotel prices in Prague.
+Cold and dark it may be, but a warming glass of svařák (mulled wine) will set you up to enjoy the city’s Christmas markets and New Year celebrations.
+Expect peak season hotel prices.

 Christmas–New Year (Vánoce–Nový Rok)

 From 24 December to 1 January, tourists engulf Prague and many Czechs take an extended holiday.
 From early December a Christmas market takes over the Old Town Square, around a huge Christmas tree.
-Massive crowds gather here on New Year's Eve for a huge midnight fireworks display.
+On New Year's Eve, massive crowds gather here for a huge midnight fireworks display.